silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/How_Tos/04_Create_a_GridField_ActionProvider.md

 ---
-title: Create a GridField action provider
+title: How to add a custom action to a GridField row
 summary: Handle custom actions on your GridField
 ---
 # How to add a custom action to a GridField row